Award-winning cardiac care.

 Good Samaritan will be able to display The Joint Commission’s Gold Seal of Approval® and the American Heart Association Heart-Check mark for their Advanced Certification for Primary Stroke Centers.
 Displaying the seal and Heart-Check mark signifies that Good Samaritan is providing the “next generation of stroke or heart failure care,” and will help patients easily identify this facility as one of quality that has surpassed numerous goals in the treatment of stroke.

-Blue Shield has recognized Good Samaritan Health System as one of the
+Blue Shield has recognized The Good Samaritan Hospital as one of the

 first hospitals in the nation to receive a Blue Distinction Center+SM

 designation in the area of cardiac care, as part of the Blue